alfre375/randOS/randOSCodeDocs.md

 Returns: A string with all instances of search in original replaced with replacement (str)\
 Returns a string that is the original, but with all instances of the original string replaced with replacement.

+## getItemAtIndex(ltgif: list, index: number)
+Returns: The item at specified index of ltgif (any)\
+Returns the item at specified index of ltgif (list to get item from).
+Raises an exception for out-of-index values.

 # Important functions (written in ROSC)
 ## divide(val1: number, val2: number)
 Returns: val1 divided by val2 (number)\